viboverse/functional-programming-jamk/assignments/home-assignment-02.md

 &nbsp;
 ## **Home Assignment 2**
+Copy the source code to Moodle return box.
+Alternatively you can paste a link to GitLab.
+If using GitLab, verify that you have added at least a *Reporter* permission for the lecturer.

 This assignment consist of multiple parts.
 You can write the parts into same script file right after another.

 &nbsp;